Estimating Time-Varying Epidemic Severity Rates with Adaptive Deconvolution: Severity rate estimators

 Trend filtering is a nonparametric estimation technique, which models the mean function of univariate data as a piecewise polynomial where the order (e.g., linear or cubic) is user-specified \citep{og_tf}.
 While this is reminiscent of the smoothing spline, trend filtering can adjust more responsively to the local level of smoothness in the underlying signal \citep{Tibshirani2014} by adaptively selecting the locations---also called knots---at which the fitted polynomial changes.
 Local adaptivity is important for estimating severity rates, as these may remain constant for long stretches of time when epidemic conditions do not change substantially, before changing rapidly in response to new conditions.

-For an integer order $m\geq 0$, trend filtering in its original form (for nonparametric regression) models the mean $\theta \in \R^n$ over $n$ data points as a $m\th$ degree piecewise polynomial.
+For an integer order $m\geq 0$, trend filtering in its original form (for nonparametric regression) models the mean vector $\theta \in \R^n$ over $n$ data points as a piecewise polynomial, of degree $m$.
 It does so by minimizing a loss term while penalizing the differences of $\theta$ of order $m+1$.
-These differences can be computed by multiplying $\theta$ by a difference operator $D^{(m+1)}$.
+These differences can be compactly represented by multiplying $\theta$ by a difference operator $D^{(m+1)}$.
 This can be viewed as the discrete analog of a derivative operator, and is defined recursively as

 where $D^{(1)}$ is the first difference operator